Decadent Triple Chocolate Cupcakes

 For chocolate cupcakes:

-3. Sift together the gluten free flour blend, cocoa powder, xanthan gum and baking powder.
-Add in the sugar and salt, and mix well.
+3. Sift together the gluten free flour blend, cocoa powder, xanthan gum, and baking powder.
+Add the sugar and salt and mix well.

 4. Add the softened butter to the dry ingredients.
-Using a stand mixer with the paddle attachment or a hand mixer with the double beater attachment, whisk the butter into the dry ingredients until you get small, pea-sized pieces.
+Using a stand mixer with the paddle attachment or a hand mixer, beat until pea-sized pieces form.

-5. Add the milk+egg mixture and whisk until you get a smooth cupcake batter.
+5. Add the milk-and-egg mixture and whisk until you get a smooth batter.

-6. Add in the melted chocolate and whisk until evenly incorporated.
+6. Add the melted chocolate and whisk until evenly incorporated.

-7. Evenly distribute the cupcake batter among the cupcake cases – they should be each about 3/4 filled.
+7. Divide the batter evenly among the cupcake cases, filling each about 3/4 full.

 For chocolate fudge sauce: